Manipulating Bell nonlocality and entanglement in polarized electron-positron annihilation

+Quantitatively, this fundamental hierarchy is manifested through the relationship between their respective measures.
+For a two-qubit system, the CHSH parameter characterizing Bell nonlocality is strictly upper-bounded by the concurrence~\cite{Verstraete:2001skx}:

+of which the equality is saturated iff (if and only if) the singular values of corresponding correlation matrix $\vec{C}$ are $\{1, \mathcal{C}[\rho], \mathcal{C}[\rho]\}$ \cite{Verstraete:2001skx}.
+It shall be noted that the singular values of real and symmetric matrix $\vec{C}$ correspond to the absolute values of its eigenvalues.

-A sufficient but unnecessary condition for the equality hold (except for pure state) is that the two-qubit system is BDS \cite{Verstraete:2001skx}.
-On the other hand, an upper bound of Wootters' concurrence is given in terms of the polarization of subsystems\cite{Barr:2024djo}:
+Furthermore, an upper bound of Wootters’ concurrence is given in terms of the polarization of subsystems \cite{Barr:2024djo,Liu:2026dzv}:

-Thus the possible largest entanglement between the each subsystems of 2-qubit decreases as the polarization degree increases.
-By combining Eq.~\eqref{eq:B_upper} and Eq.~\eqref{eq:C_upper}, an bound for the CHSH parameter is derived:
+with $\left\|\vec{B}\right\|=\sqrt{\mathrm{Tr}(\vec{B}^{T}\vec{B})}$.
+The bound is saturated iff $\rho$ is a pure state.
+The above relation reveals that the maximum achievable entanglement of the system is bounded by the polarization of its subsystem.
+Specifically, the upper bound of entanglement of the system decreases as the polarization of its subsystem increases.
+By combining Eqs.~\eqref{eq:B_upper} and \eqref{eq:C_upper}, the polarization of the subsystems imposes an upper bound on the CHSH parameter of system:

-The above inequality becoming an equality if and only if Eqs.~\eqref{eq:B_upper} and \eqref{eq:C_upper} are both saturated.
-As a special case in which the entanglement is always maximal, Eq.~\eqref{eq:B_C_up} is trivially saturated for the elementary particle of $\vec{B}^\pm =0$ \cite{Altakach:2026fpl,Guo:2026yhz}.
+The above inequality becomes an equality if and only if Eqs.~\eqref{eq:B_upper} and \eqref{eq:C_upper} are both saturated.
+As a special case, Eq.~\eqref{eq:B_C_up} is trivially saturated for elementary fermion pairs, which are always maximally entangled with vanishing polarization ($\| \vec{B}^\pm \| =0$) of subsystems\cite{Altakach:2026fpl,Guo:2026yhz}.